TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 $ tools/bin/mage dev:dbStart # This requires Docker to be running.
 ```

-This will start one instance each of `CockroachDB` and `Redis` as Docker containers.
+This will start one instance each of `postgres` and `Redis` as Docker containers.
 To verify this, you can run

 ```bash
 $ docker ps